 Visualizing Chicago Crime Landscape

-Chicago has a reputation of being one of the most violent cities in America.
-This perception is skewed by the size of the population of Windy City where the homicide rate per 100,000 residents is much lower than in cities like New Orleans, Detroit or St. Louis.
-But any way you look at it, the number of shooting incidents in Chicago is staggering, with an average of 12 people being shot every single day (2016).
-City of Chicago provides detailed data on each crime committed in the city since 2011.
-But how do you visualize over 6 million records from the last decade and a half?
+Chicago has a reputation for being one of the most violent cities in America.
+While this perception is skewed–the homicide rate per 100,000 residents in the Windy City is much lower than in cities like New Orleans, Detroit or St. Louis–the number of shooting incidents in Chicago is still staggering.
+An average of 12 people is shot every single day (2016).
+The City of Chicago provides detailed data on crimes committed, so we decided to take on the challenge of visualizing over 6 million records from the last decade and a half.

 This visualization was one of the favorites in the 2015 Tableau IronViz feeder contest.
-The main challenge was handling over 6 million records of data imported from the City of Chicago data portal.
+The biggest task was handling the huge number of records imported from the City of Chicago data portal.
 We created a comprehensive set of dashboards providing insight into geographic distribution of crime incidents in the city, as well as an analysis of seasonality of crimes, and day of week/hour patterns.
-We also looked and the long-term trends in crime occurrence and the impact of violent crimes on property prices in the city.
-We used a striking design with red dominating on a black background to emphasize the seriousness of the topic.
+We also looked at the long-term trends in crime occurrence and the impact of violent crime on property prices in the city.
+We went with a striking design of red on a black background to emphasize the gravity of the topic.

-Click LINK to read more and view the interactive version.
+Click HERE to read more and view the interactive version.